A healthy upside potential exists for SunCoke Energy Inc. (SXC) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.10 percent of SunCoke Energy Inc. shares are owned by insiders, and 87.60 percent are held by financial institutions.
-Hardesty Phillip Michael, the Senior Vice President at SunCoke Energy Inc. (SXC) has sold 13,778 shares of firm on Mar 02 at a price of $9.97 against the total amount of $0.14 million.
-In another inside trade, Hardesty Phillip Michael, Senior Vice President of SunCoke Energy Inc. (NYSE:SXC) sold 17,778 shares of the firm on Feb 28 for a total worth of $0.17 million at a price of $9.47.
+Hardesty Phillip Michael, the Senior Vice President at SunCoke Energy Inc. (SXC) has sold 16,531 shares of firm on Aug 31 at a price of $9.27 against the total amount of $0.15 million.
+In another inside trade, Hardesty Phillip Michael, Senior Vice President of SunCoke Energy Inc. (NYSE:SXC) sold 13,778 shares of the firm on Mar 02 for a total worth of $0.14 million at a price of $9.97.
+An inside trade which took place on Feb 28, Senior Vice President of SunCoke Energy Inc. Hardesty Phillip Michael sold 17,778 shares of firm against total price of $0.17 million at the cost of $9.47 per share.